openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

    {running_nodes,[rabbit@rabbit2,rabbit@rabbit1]}]
    ...done.

-To add the third rabbit node to the cluster, repeat the above process by stopping the rabbitmq application on the third node.
+To add the third RabbitMQ node to the cluster, repeat the above process by stopping the RabbitMQ application on the third node.

 #.
 Join the cluster, and restart the application on the third node.